Chrysler Town & Country (1941–1988): 1965–1968

 Automatic transmission-equipped cars dropped the dashboard pushbutton shift control and converted to the new industry standard PRNDL sequence shift lever, either column or floor mounted.
 Dodge and Chrysler models shared passenger compartment structures, thus interior dimensions were essentially identical.
 The Town and Country wagons shared the 121 in wheelbase and design with Plymouth and Dodge wagons, while other Chrysler body styles rode on a 3 in longer wheelbase.
 However, the wagons had the same overall length as sedans, at just under 220 in.
-All Chrysler brand models and body styles featured rear wheel opening skirts, including the Town & Country.
+All Chrysler models and body styles featured rear wheel opening skirts, including the Town & Country.

 Thin pillars and tall glass shared with 4 door sedans made for generous space and outward visibility.
 Straight roof rails on the long roof rack had adjustable cross bars.
 All Newport models including wagons had a larger standard engine for 1965: The 3.375 inch stroke LB engine was bored to 4.25 inches yielding 383 cubic inches.
 With a 2BBL carburetor and single exhaust, the regular fuel 383 produced 270 HP.
 A premium fuel 383 engine with 4BBL and dual exhausts producing 305 HP was an available option.
 New Yorker wagons continued to feature the 413 cu. in.
 4BBL V8, Torqueflite automatic transmission, plus power steering and power brakes as standard equipment.
 Both trim levels were available in 6 or 9 passenger versions.
 However, this was the last year that wagons would be available in either New Yorker or Newport trim levels.

 For 1966, Town & Country would become a model designation for the one and only wagon in the Chrysler lineup.
 Exterior trim was similar to the Newport series, with unique taillights.
-The vinyl bench seat interior shared features with both the Newport and New Yorker series, with the front seat center armrest standard, and simulated woodgrain on the dashboard, resulting in a level of standard trim intermediate between the two sedan series.
+The vinyl bench seat interior shared features with both the Newport and New Yorker series, with the front seat center armrest standard, and simulated woodgrain on the dashboard, resulting in a level of standard trim intermediate between the sedan series.
 Individual buckets with center armrest and passenger recliner from the New Yorker option list remained available for one more model year.
 Chrysler's 2BBL regular fuel 383 V8 became the standard engine, with the 4BBL, dual exhaust, premium fuel 383 V8 available as an option, as on Newport.
 Unlike Newport, power steering, power brakes and Torqueflite automatic transmission were standard equipment.
 New in all Chryslers for 1966, the 3.75 inch stroke RB engine was bored to 4.32 inch yielding 440 cubic inches.
 With a 10.0:1 compression ratio, premium fuel, a 4-barrel carb and dual exhausts, the 440 cubic inch V8 produced 350 HP and was the top power option for the Town & Country.
 Also available for the first time on all large Chryslers were front disc brakes, which required 15-inch wheels with unique wheel covers.
 With optional front discs, T&C wagons wore size 8.45x15 extra load range tires.
 With standard drum brakes, the tire size was 9.00x14.